Sue Johnston

-Susan Johnston OBE (née Wright; born 7 December 1943) is an English actress.
-She is known for portraying Sheila Grant in the Channel 4 soap opera Brookside (1982–1990), Barbara Royle in the BBC comedy The Royle Family (1998–2012), Grace Foley in the BBC drama Waking the Dead (2000–2011), Gloria Price in the ITV soap opera Coronation Street (2012–2014) and Miss Denker in the ITV drama Downton Abbey (2014–2015).
-She won the 2000 British Comedy Award for Best TV Comedy Actress and was nominated for the 2000 BAFTA TV Award for Best Comedy Performance for The Royle Family.
+Susan Johnston (née Wright; born 7 December 1943) is an English actress.
+She is known for portraying Sheila Grant in the Channel 4 soap opera Brookside (1982–1990), Barbara Royle in the BBC comedy The Royle Family (1998–2012), Grace Foley in the BBC drama Waking the Dead (2000–2011), Gloria Price in the ITV soap opera Coronation Street (2012–2014), and Miss Denker in the ITV drama Downton Abbey (2014–2015).

+In 2000, for her work on The Royle Family, Johnston won the British Comedy Award for Best TV Comedy Actress and was nominated for the British Academy Television Award for Best Comedy Performance.
+In 2025, she was nominated for the British Academy Television Award for Best Supporting Actress for her work on Truelove.

 Early life

-Johnston was born on 7 December 1943 in Warrington, Lancashire, and grew up in Prescot, also in Lancashire.
-She is the daughter of Fred and Margaret Jane Wright (née Cowan).
+Johnston was born on 7 December 1943 in Warrington and grew up in Prescot, both then in Lancashire.

-After working as a Higher Grade tax inspector, when her boyfriend was one of the pop group The Swinging Blue Jeans, she worked for Brian Epstein.
-From the age of 21, Johnston attended the Webber Douglas Academy of Dramatic Art in London.
+After working in the glass industry and as a Higher Grade tax inspector, when her boyfriend was one of the pop group The Swinging Blue Jeans, Johnston worked for Brian Epstein.
+From the age of 21, she attended the Webber Douglas Academy of Dramatic Art in London.

-Acting career
+Career

 Johnston made her television debut, aged 38, with a minor recurring role on Coronation Street in the summer of 1982, playing the role of Mrs. Chadwick, the wife of a bookmaker.

 From 1982 to 1990, she appeared as Sheila Grant in the soap opera Brookside.
 She appeared in the show's debut episode on 2 November 1982 – broadcast on the first day Channel 4 went on air – and her last episode was aired in September 1990, when the character was written out of the series following her divorce from Bobby Grant (Ricky Tomlinson) and remarriage to Billy Corkhill (John McArdle).

 Since then she has appeared in many drama series and films, including Inspector Morse, Hetty Wainthropp Investigates, Brassed Off and My Uncle Silas.
 In 1992, Johnston appeared in the three-part award-winning drama Goodbye Cruel World, in which she portrayed a woman coming to terms with a muscle-wasting illness.

-She was the subject of This Is Your Life in 1998, when she was surprised by Michael Aspel at the Royal Exchange Theatre, Manchester.
+She was the subject of This Is Your Life in 1998.

-Johnston may be best known as Barbara Royle in the BBC comedy series The Royle Family, appearing from 1998 until 2012, with her former on-screen husband in Brookside, Ricky Tomlinson.
+Johnston played Barbara Royle in the BBC comedy series The Royle Family, appearing from 1998 until 2012, with her former on-screen husband in Brookside, Ricky Tomlinson.

 From 2000 to 2011, she starred in the television series Waking the Dead, in which she played the role of psychological profiler Grace Foley, alongside Trevor Eve.

 In 2004, she appeared in one episode of the series, Who Do You Think You Are?, in which she traced her family tree.